 Currently, the UK rental market is booming, with landlords finding tenants quicker than ever according to Rightmove, and demand for rentals up 3% from last year.
-As a landlord, this is great news, so maximise this opportunity by finding the perfect tenant for your property.
+As a landlord, this is great news, so why not maximise the opportunity by finding the perfect tenant for your Gloucestershire property.

 As the most common type of tenant in the UK market, is your rental family friendly?

 Pros: Families tend to rent for the long term and once they’re settled, they often stay put.
 This is a massive plus, as a long lease requires minimal input.
 A typical family tenant will also be keen to furnish the property themselves, saving you costs and hassle.

 Proximity to a school – especially one rated Good or Outstanding by Ofsted – can boost demand for your property and command a higher yield.
 Similarly, if your rental offers outside space and is close to shops, you’ll see a surge in interest from the family sector.

 Cons: With families comes the potential for more wear and tear.
 This means you’ll want to make sure your property is finished to the highest quality to protect against damage.
 You’ll also want to ensure that any repairs are dealt with quickly.

 If a family is on a long lease, they will make the home their own by hanging pictures, decorating children’s rooms and so on.
 So, at the end of a tenancy, you can be pretty sure your rental property will need a spruce up.

 Often regarded as the dream tenant, working professionals want proximity to transport links or their place of work.